nayeok1/Dedifferentiation_Model/README.md

        Red label = CD133+ treated with vehicle
        Blue label = CD133- treated with vehicle

 Based on what I have observed from the previous section.
 Systems bahave differently with different parameter sets.
 What I want for the cancer model is diverge from the steady state which I can use the system with feedback d0 = 0 and r1 ≠ 0 and d1 < v1 + r1 (4.1. case1).
+But I have modified d0 to delay the growth exponentially.

 ![parameter fitting](https://blogfiles.pstatic.net/MjAxODEyMTJfMTE5/MDAxNTQ0NTU2MjUwODE2.j577gqLqkeQ6k6HzRsnW6sw_F41XjXvnmVqXvO-bESsg.d2MxAJVQ_ixlKZ7vVip5Fla-wREANcZjPQXFACQKr0sg.JPEG.nayeonkim93/Tumor_regression_of_xenograft_ODE.jpeg)

-      Parameter assumption for CD133+: p = 1, v0 = 1, v1 =7, d0 = 0, d1 = 13, 𝛾 = 1, r1 = 25
+      Parameter assumption for CD133+: p = 1, v0 = 1, v1 =7, d0 = 0.3, d1 = 13, 𝛾 = 1, r1 = 25
-      Parameter assumption for CD133-: p = 1, v0 = 1, v1 =8, d0 = 0, d1 = 13, 𝛾 = 1, r1 = 24
+      Parameter assumption for CD133-: p = 1, v0 = 1, v1 =8, d0 = 0.3, d1 = 13, 𝛾 = 1, r1 = 24
       Red label = CD133+, Blue label = CD133-

+Both of the CD133+ and CD133- shows the similar behavior so we can play with parameter set little bit to get the different population.
+With only small change of r1 and v1, we could observe the similar behavior as the xenograft model in vitro.